-A geofence is a virtual perimeter or a fence around a geographical real-world area of interest.
+A geofence is a virtual perimeter, or a fence, around a geographic, real-world area of interest.
 In e-commerce, these areas can be used for different purposes, from personalization to delivery cost or time calculation.

-One of the real examples from my previous e-commerce projects is about the warehouse selection strategy.
-It used the customer address data to determine the most cost efficient way to source the product and move it to the point of sale for a local pick up or deliver to the customer address.
+One real example from my previous e-commerce projects was related to warehouse selection strategy.
+It used customer address data to determine the most cost-efficient way to source a product and move it to the point of sale for local pickup or deliver it to the customer address.

-When the product is available at warehouse A, there is no problem at all – that warehouse is nearest to the customer.
-However, if the product is only available at other warehouses (for example, warehouse B), the cost of moving the product to the customer location or local store for pick up, may be too high for the seller.
-In that project, the delivery price is always fixed for all products, all customers, and all regions served.
+When the product is available at warehouse A, there is no problem: that warehouse is closest to the customer.
+However, if the product is only available at another warehouse, for example, warehouse B, the cost of moving the product to the customer location or a local store for pickup may be too high for the seller.
+In that project, the delivery price was always fixed for all products, all customers, and all regions served.

-The simplest way to deal with customer and warehouse locations is using postal codes.
+The simplest way to deal with customer and warehouse locations is to use postal codes.

 However, this approach is not good for the following reasons:

 - Using tables makes the system too complex in terms of management.
-Generally, postal codes cover the relatively small areas.
-In order to define the warehouses and delivery areas using the postal codes, you will need to deal with a really huge amount of data.
+Generally, postal codes cover relatively small areas.
+To define warehouses and delivery areas using postal codes, you need to deal with a very large amount of data.
 Using primary and secondary warehouses doubles that.

-- Using business rules doesn’t help here because the postal code system is generally too simple.
-You can’t group postal codes together by the delivery cost just because all these areas are close to each other.
-Some postal codes shouldn’t be grouped because there is a river between them and no bridges nearby.
+- Using business rules does not help here because the postal code system is generally too simple.
+You cannot group postal codes together by delivery cost just because all these areas are close to each other.
+Some postal codes should not be grouped because there is a river between them and no bridges nearby.

 Solution